Szybet/Yatchy/hardware/README.md

 On https://opensource.org/osd we can see, in the first point "Free Redistribution" and well, first "as a component" hardware can't be a component really, so this point doesn't apply to hardware.
 The whole point doesn't work for hardware, we know how the world works, it works for software, that's why [InkWatchy](https://github.com/Szybet/InkWatchy) is GPL3.
 Let's search further, on https://www.oshwa.org/faq/#what-license-to-use we can see the question "Won’t people rip me off?" exactly what I have been searching for!
 The answer is "Maybe"... ugh...
 Well their explanation is good but a maybe is too much for me...
 There is also that: https://mifactori.de/non-commercial-is-not-open-source/ so the entire situation is a joke for me.
 I can't have a "open source" hardware license without someone "Maybe" ripping me off.
 So it looks like that:

 What I want from "Open source":
-- To allow people modify, build their own from scratch, even sell the design to some extend, do deep repairs etc. (Which I do, but I'm forced to use the `Creative Commons (4.0 International License) Attribution—Noncommercial—Share Alike` license.)
+- To allow people modify, build their own from scratch, even sell the hardware to some extend, do deep repairs etc. (Which I do, but I'm forced to use the `Creative Commons (4.0 International License) Attribution—Noncommercial—Share Alike` license.)

 What I don't want:
 - People ripping me off